abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 And, again, since the empty set is the only set that has this property, we can reverse the above statement and use it as a definition:

-> The empty set is the set such that there exists a function from it to any other set.
+> The empty set is a set such that there exists a function from it to any other set.
 {: .definition}

 *Task 3:* why is the functions to the empty set unique?